Sitemap

 Published:

-Near the beginning of the SARS-CoV-2 global pandemic -which forced teaching personnel from all around the world to rapidly adapt to teaching at a distance- I gave a short workshop on how to use the Telegram Messenger app as a powerful and versatile tool for online teaching to educators of the National Autonomous University of Mexico’s Faculty of Sciences.
-A recording of the workshop (which was given in Spanish) can be found here.
+Near the beginning of the SARS-CoV-2 global pandemic–which forced teaching personnel from all around the world to rapidly adapt to teaching at a distance–I gave a short workshop on how to use the Telegram Messenger app as a powerful and versatile tool for online teaching to educators of the National Autonomous University of Mexico’s Faculty of Sciences.
+Links: recording.

 Published: